 Imagine that human thought includes these three areas:

-Philosophy explores the laws of reason, science applies reason to data, and religion applies reason to supernatural concepts.
+Philosophy explores the laws of reason, science applies reason to data, and theology seeks to apply reason to supernatural concepts.
 Therefore it is valuable for you to improve your ability to reason.

 There is overlap between these three human activities.
 For example, one can study the “philosophy of science” and the “philosophy of religion.”

-Both philosophy and religion deal with fundamental questions, such as “what is real” and “what is good.”
+Both philosophy and religion deal with fundamental questions, such as “what is real” and “what is moral.”
 Both philosophy and science deal with the natural world; religion deals also with the supernatural.

 Some say they prefer science to religion, because they say science is based on fact, while religion is based on faith.
 I believe that all human activities involve both fact and faith.
-Obviously the idea that the tomb of Jesus was found empty is a fact and the explanation that he rose from the dead is a matter of faith.
+It is a fact that the tomb of Jesus was found empty.
+The explanation that he rose from the dead is a matter of faith.
 Faith does have reasons, but if no one could doubt it, then it would not be called faith.
+One can also apply reason to wondering why the tomb is empty — does it make sense that the disciples stole the body, or that the religious leaders stole the body?

 The three great philosophical systems in our world today are the Chinese, the Indian, and the Western (that is, Europe and the thoughts that have spread from Europe).
 Chinese philosophy has been largely concerned with how to have a stable society and how to live a good life.
 The philosophy of India has debated whether all is one, versus whether there are conflicting realities that can never be united.
 Indian philosophy has been closely related to Indian religion.